Keyboard shortcuts

 cloesce migrate --all <migration-name>

-You must apply the generated migrations to your D1 database using the Wrangler CLI:
+If a D1 database is being utilized, you must apply the generated migrations using the Wrangler CLI:

 Running

-After compiling and applying migrations, you can build and run your application locally using Wrangler:
+After compilation and migrations, run your application locally with Wrangler:

 npx wrangler dev --port <port-number>